ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldMosaicking.rst

 the recorded beam footprint information in the scheduling block parset to regenerate the central location of each beam.

+The services are hosted at the MRO, and in the event of an interruption to service, the use of these can be bypassed by setting ``USE_CLI=false``.
+This requires, however, that you have previously-made metadata files available in the metadata directory (in particular the footprint file).

 Recent observations rely on the **src%d.footprint.rotation** parameter in the scheduling block parset to determine the reference angle from which the **pol_axis** parameter gives a field-based rotation.
 Some